delaneyaqua/SacLibScraper/README.md

 Title
 Format (Book, eBook, Audiobook)
 Position
-Satus (Now, In Transit, On Holdshelf, Check Out, On Hold, On Order, In Processing) num copies, num people on the waitlist
+Satus (Now, In Transit, On Holdshelf, Checked Out, On Hold, On Order, In Processing) num copies, num people on the waitlist
 ```